AviatrixSystems/Docs/HowTos/gateway.rst

 If you consider to deploy `Aviatrix Transit Network <http://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_, high availability is built into the workflow, you do not need to come to this page.

+When using Terraform, this option is described by parameter "PeeringHASubnet" by resource gateway.

 Gateway Single AZ HA
 ---------------------

 When enabled, the Controller monitors the health of the gateway and restart the gateway if it becomes unreachable.
 No secondary gateway is launched in this case.

+When using Terraform, this option is described by parameter "SingleAZ" by resource gateway.

 Gateway Resize
 ---------------